 The triple aspect principal bedroom has a well-equipped en-suite bathroom with freestanding bath, twin vanity sinks and a walk-in shower finished tastefully in a classic style.
 It also enjoys a double height vaulted ceiling with exposed wooden beams, fitted wardrobes and a charming window seat, from where you can enjoy views over the formal gardens.
 There is a second double bedroom on this floor, plus a further well equipped family shower room.
 The space on the first floor landing has been cleverly tailored with bespoke shelving to provide a library area and quiet space.
 A latch door leads to the top floor double bedroom which is tucked under the beam eaves and also offers access to a large storage attic.

 Brook House sits centrally amidst formal gardens which connect to a wild meadow and useful paddock.
 The gardens offer an abundance of mature trees, a woodland area, ponds, box-edge rose beds and a productive orchard creating a rural idyll.
 Stone terraces are positioned within the garden, providing areas ideal for alfresco style dining and taking advantage of the rural views.
-The adjacent Sussex barn offers ideal potential for a second home, further living space, party barn or home office and has received indicative approval (subject to planning permission).
+The adjacent Sussex barn currently offers guest accommodation including a sitting room and bedroom and offers potential to provide a second home, further living space, party barn or home office and has received indicative approval (subject to planning permission).

 Sitting Room 18'6 (5.64m) x 11'3 (3.43m)

 Kitchen 15'1 (4.6m) x 7'2 (2.18m)